codeforsanjose/disaster-response-sj/README.md

 Disaster Response SJ is a React based web application that notifies people of active disaster information for San Jose and includes disaster planning resources, plus an administrative interface for disaster response managers to create/maintain active disaster updates.

-## Getting Started Contributing
+# Getting Started Contributing

-1. Join the disaster-response-sj Slack channel to introduce yourself and meet contributors [https://codeforsanjose.slack.com/messages/disaster-response-sj](https://codeforsanjose.slack.com/messages/disaster-response-sj)
+1. **Join the disaster-response-sj Slack channel** to introduce yourself and meet contributors [https://codeforsanjose.slack.com/messages/disaster-response-sj](https://codeforsanjose.slack.com/messages/disaster-response-sj)
-2. Browse issues posted on the disaster-response-sj repository on GitHub for some contribution ideas [https://github.com/codeforsanjose/disaster-response-sj/issues](https://github.com/codeforsanjose/disaster-response-sj/issues)
+2. **Browse issues** posted on the disaster-response-sj repository on GitHub for some contribution ideas [https://github.com/codeforsanjose/disaster-response-sj/issues](https://github.com/codeforsanjose/disaster-response-sj/issues)
-3. Clone [the **develop** branch](https://github.com/codeforsanjose/disaster-response-sj/tree/develop) of the disaster-response-sj repository from GitHub onto your computer.
+3. **Clone [the *develop* branch](https://github.com/codeforsanjose/disaster-response-sj/tree/develop)** of the disaster-response-sj repository from GitHub onto your computer.
 The main files to work on will be in the `src` directory.
-4. Run the webapp (refer to setup & installation), click around, and explore the different features.
+4. **Run the webapp** (refer to setup & installation), click around, and explore the different features.
 Any bugs to fix?
 Anything to improve?
 Features to add?
 Documentation to update?
-5. Create new issues or assign yourself an existing issue/notify others if you want to work on something so others can keep track of who's doing what.
+5. **Report issues** or assign yourself an existing issue/notify others if you want to work on something so others can keep track of who's doing what.

 If you've never used GitHub before, here's a [Git/GitHub tutorial to help you get started](https://www.youtube.com/watch?v=SWYqp7iY_Tc).

-Read more in the How to Contribute section.
+Read more in the [How to Contribute](#how-to-contribute) section.

 # Installation